aripot007/CryptoRPS/README.md

 Fear not, for CryptoRPS is here for you !

-CryptoRPS uses a [cryptographic protocol](https://en.wikipedia.org/wiki/Commitment_scheme) to ensure that neither you or your opponent can cheat hist way to victory !
+CryptoRPS uses a [cryptographic protocol](https://en.wikipedia.org/wiki/Commitment_scheme) to ensure that neither you or your opponent can cheat his way to victory !

 ## Why ?
 **yes.**